network-unit-testing-system/nuts/doc/source/tests/index.rst

 Network devices
 ~~~~~~~~~~~~~~~

-The following commands are currently available with napalm-salt if this command is available on your device is also dependent on the availability of der underlying functions of napalm:
+The following commands are currently available via ``napalm-salt``.

 - **connectivity**         - checks the connectivity to a certain IP address with a simple ping.
 Takes the target IP address as a parameter
 - **traceroute**           - checks the connectivity to a certain IP address with a traceroute.
 Takes the target IP address as a parameter